wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

     mvn clean install
     ```

-2. Once the project has built successfully, the .jar file can be found in the generated `target` directory.
+2. Once the project is built successfully, the .jar file can be found in the generated `target` directory.

 ---